RalphHightower/blog/_posts/2026/05/2026-05-17-PatelTookVIPSnorkelTourPearHarborMemorial.md

 [FBI](https://www.fbi.gov/) [Director Kash Patel](https://www.fbi.gov/about/leadership-and-structure/director-patel) has certainly generated a lot of headlines recently.
 A week ago, for example, the public learned about [his personally branded liquor bottles](https://www.ms.now/rachel-maddow-show/maddowblog/kash-patel-bourbon-bottles-fbi-atlantic).
 The same day, [MS NOW](https://www.ms.now/) reported that the bureau had [launched a highly controversial criminal leak investigation](https://www.ms.now/news/fbi-investigating-leaks-to-journalist-who-wrote-explosive-article-on-kash-patel-sources) focusing on a journalist at [The Atlantic](https://www.theatlantic.com/) who wrote a deeply unflattering account of [Patel](https://www.fbi.gov/about/leadership-and-structure/director-patel).

 Days later, the former podcast personality [threw a bit of a tantrum](https://newrepublic.com/post/210327/kash-patel-freaks-senate-asked-drinking) during a [Senate](https://www.senate.gov/) hearing.
 The same day, [NOTUS reported](https://www.notus.org/trump-white-house/fbi-kash-patel-trump-payback-squad-political-cases-james-comey-john-brennan) that [Patel](https://www.fbi.gov/about/leadership-and-structure/director-patel)’s [FBI](https://www.fbi.gov/) had put together a team of special agents that has been internally referred to as the “payback squad,” featuring members “willing to pursue political targets set by the [Trump](https://www.donaldjtrump.com/) [administration](https://www.whitehouse.gov/administration/).”
-One day later, [MS NO also reported](https://www.ms.now/news/fbi-insiders-kash-patel-is-padding-the-stats-to-boost-his-record-of-arrests) that, according to [FBI](https://www.fbi.gov/) insiders, [Patel](https://www.fbi.gov/about/leadership-and-structure/director-patel) had manipulated data and was “padding the stats” in order to exaggerate federal arrest data and make himself look better.
+One day later, [MS NOW also reported](https://www.ms.now/news/fbi-insiders-kash-patel-is-padding-the-stats-to-boost-his-record-of-arrests) that, according to [FBI](https://www.fbi.gov/) insiders, [Patel](https://www.fbi.gov/about/leadership-and-structure/director-patel) had manipulated data and was “padding the stats” in order to exaggerate federal arrest data and make himself look better.

 He might not have needed another mess, but the director appears to have one anyway.
 [The Associated Press reported](https://apnews.com/article/fbi-kash-patel-snorkel-hawaii-pearl-harbor-192a81cde7a5879aab747bc0ba4b78b9) on [Patel](https://www.fbi.gov/about/leadership-and-structure/director-patel)’s visit to [Hawaii](https://www.hawaii.gov/) last summer, which the [FBI](https://www.fbi.gov/) insisted was not a vacation.
 There’s fresh evidence to the contrary: